MIDDLE SCHOOL AUDITIONS

 SPRING 2026

-This Spring class is for students who have been in at least 2 PDC productions (but most have been in many, many more).
-This is a leadership program and PDC’s “varsity” team- the ones who have consistently shown in the past they are capable of leading a show.
-They work hard at home in between rehearsals to enhance their acting skills, they willingly step out of their comfort zones with their peers and take bold risks on stage, they happily support each other, and are capable and willing to elevate our show game.
+This Spring class is for students who have been in at least 2 PDC productions, but most have been in many, many more.
+This is PDC’s “varsity” team.
+Kids chosen are the ones who have consistently shown in the past they are capable of leading a show.

-Students will be given more responsibility in this process- their emails will be part of the email group, they need to respond when information is requested, they need to talk to Caroline if they will miss a rehearsal.
+Students will be given more responsibility in this process- their emails will be part of the email group, they need to respond when information is requested, they need to talk to Caroline themselves if they will miss a rehearsal.
 If a student misses more than 2 rehearsals without prior arrangement or permission they may be dismissed from the production.
-Auditions will be downstairs!

-There is another program in the spring that doesn't require auditions.
+There is another program in the spring on Thursdays that doesn't require auditions.
 No matter the program, motivated, eager, talented kids will shine wherever they are!

 What: 6 week Scene Study Intensive and a Musical Theater production